 Caching content helps improving the Portal response time for users.
 It also helps reducing the load on servers.

-The Portlet Specification defines an expiration based caching mechanism.
-This caching mechanism is per portlet.
-Cached content must not be shared across different user clients displaying the same portlet for the private cache scope.
+mechanism is per portlet.
+Cached content must not be shared across different user clients

-Portlet containers are not required to implement expiration caching.
-Portlet containers implementing this caching mechanism may disable it, partially or completely, at any time to free memory resources.
+implementing this caching mechanism may disable it, partially or completely, at any time

-The following is an example of a portlet definition where the portlet defines that its content should be cached for 5 minutes (300 seconds) and must not be shared across users.
+The following is an example of a portlet definition where the portlet defines that its

 A portlet may programmatically alter the expiration time or caching scope by setting a property in the RenderResponse or ResourceResponse object using the EXPIRATION_CACHE or CACHE_SCOPE constant defined in the MimeResponse interface in forwarded or included servlets/JSPs.
 Inside the portlet the CacheControl object is available via the MimeResponse for setting the expiration time or caching scope via the calls setExpirationTime or setScope.